GeotrekCE/Geotrek-rando-v3/docs/adrs/deployment_solution.md

 ## Context and Problem Statement

+This analysis has been done in 2020, when we started redesigning Geotrek-rando globally, to choose the right technology.
-We need to have an easy way to deploy this server for it to be runnable on the most various environments.
+We needed to have an easy way to deploy this server for it to be runnable on the most various environments.

 ## Decision Drivers sorted by priority